unravmc/hydeout/staff/executives/dr_coomer.md

 <h1>Dr_Coomer</h1>
 <h3 style="margin-top: -1rem;"><span style="color: #cb4335">Executive <i>of</i> Development</span></h3>
 </ul>
-1967 is currently the Executive of Development and is a member of the Executive team.
+Dr_Coomer is currently the Executive of Development and is a member of the Executive team.

 He has been a member of the community since March of 2020, and has been a server Executive since June of 2020.